On Geometric Structure of Point Particles: Further Discussions on the Compatibility with the Standard Model

-We further examine equation~\eref{eq:6.2}, in terms of the mass change $m_{W}\to m_{\ell,\bar{\ell}}$ in the second equation of \eref{eq:6.3}.
-By the transformation, the value of $\xi$ at which the potential indicates the minimum changes from $0$ to the well-defined $\xi_{w}(\neq 0)$.
-This feature can be seen in~\fref{fig:8}.
-The value of $\xi_{w}$ characterizes the quantity $\mu^{\ast}$ involved in ${\bf\Phi}_{-1}$, so that $\xi_{w}$ must be reflected in $m_{W}$.
+We further examine the transformation of \eqref{eq:6.2}, in terms of the mass change $m_{W}\to m_{\ell,\bar{\ell}}$ in the second equation of \eqref{eq:6.3}.
+By the transformation, the value of $\xi$ at which the potential indicates the minimum changes from $0$ to $\xi_{w}\neq 0$, as seen in Fig.~\ref{fig:8}.
+The value of $\xi_{w}$ characterizes the quantity $\mu^{\ast}$ included in ${\bf\Phi}_{-1}$, so that $\xi_{w}$ must be reflected in $m_{W}$.

 For real $\xi$, expansion of $J_{\pm 1}^{2}(\xi)$ can be expressed as a function of $\xi^{2}=\varphi^{\ast}\varphi$, where the asterisk signifies the complex conjugate.
 Accordingly, we have